 Pitanga belongs to the class Magnoliopsida, subclass Rosidae, order Myrtales, family Myrtaceae.
-Its scientific name is Eugenia uniflora L ., known as ñangapiry, capulí, pitanga, or Cayenne cherry.
+Its scientific name is Eugenia uniflora L., and is also known as ñangapiry, capulí, or cayenne cherry.

-In other countries, the pitanga receives different denominations, such as: arrayán and ñangapiri, in Argentina; Brazil cherry, Suriname cherry, Cayenne cherry, Florida pitanga cherry, in English-speaking countries; cherry from Surinam, currant from Mexico and pitanga, in Spanish-speaking countries; Cayenne cherry and cherry from Suriname, in French-speaking countries (Fouqué, 1981; Villachica et al., 1996).
+The pitanga has various names, depending on the country, such as: arrayán and ñangapiri in Argentina; the Brazil cherry, Suriname cherry, Cayenne cherry, and Florida pitanga cherry in English-speaking countries; cherry from Surinam, currant from Mexico and pitanga in Spanish-speaking countries; and Cayenne cherry and cherry from Suriname in French-speaking countries (Fouqué, 1981; Villachica et al., 1996).

 Under free-growing conditions, the pitanga plant is a shrub of the Myrtaceae family, measuring approximately 7.5 m to 8 m in height, grown as a branching shrub from the base or as a 1.5 m high living fence (Morton, 1987; Villachica, 1987). et al., 1996).

-Its foliage is persistent, its roots are deep and large, its branches are thin and uneven, its leaves have a bronze color with a membranous consistency when they are young and when the leaves are adult they have a dark green coloration and sometimes have reddish colorations in the winter.
-Its limbo is oval-lanceolate and has a size between 2.5 to 7.0 cm wide and 1.2 to 3.5 cm long, its ribbing is rounded, shiny.
+Its foliage is persistent, its roots are deep and large, its branches are thin and uneven, its leaves have a bronze color with a membranous consistency when they are young, and when the leaves are adult they have a dark green coloration and sometimes have reddish colorations in the winter.
+Its blade is oval-lanceolate and has a size between 2.5 to 7.0 cm wide and 1.2 to 3.5 cm long, and its ribbing is rounded and shiny.
 (Lorenzi,1998).

-Plants are seed-propagated and begin to produce fruit between three and four years of age.
-Even when grafted, they can produce a greater number of fruit with good flavor and high antioxidant content within a year after grafting (Griffi s et al., 2009).
+The plants are seed-propagated and begin to produce fruit between three and four years of age.
+Even when grafted, they can produce a great number of fruit with good flavor and high antioxidant content within a year after grafting (Griffi s et al., 2009).